Cover image for 8 critical usability issues in web design (and how to fix them)

 • WebPageTest for detailed waterfall analysis

-Issue 2: Poor Mobile Responsiveness
+Issue 2: Poor mobile responsiveness

 Mobile devices now generate 51.29% of global web traffic as of January 2026, surpassing desktop.

-Yet retailers still experience 45% lower conversion rates on mobile compared to desktop, revealing a massive usability gap.
+Yet retailers still experience 45% lower conversion rates on mobile compared to desktop, revealing a persistent usability gap that most sites have not closed.

 Users encounter these friction points constantly: